CfSOtago/GREENGridData/dataProcessing/gridSpy/README.md

  * saves meta data on each file processed
  * saves two checkPlots for each household as a very useful eye-ball of data quality and power demand profiles

-The code maked extensive use of package functions.
+The code makes extensive use of package functions.
 You will need to look at the [package function code](../../R/) to understand what has been done.

 We keep a log of [issues](https://github.com/dataknut/nzGREENGridDataR/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3AgridSpy) - if you detect a new problem with the data (or code) please open a new [issue](https://github.com/dataknut/nzGREENGridDataR/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3AgridSpy).